COROMANDEL PENINSULA 3 days/2 nights

 Day 2.
 Tuesday.
 MERCURY BAY AREA.
 (B)

 Enjoy a leisurely day exploring the Mercury Bay area.
 Famous visitors include the great explorer Kupe around 950AD, and Captain Cook observed the transit of Mercury on November 09, 1769 at Cooks Beach which we visit.
-Enjoy a ninety minute round trip walk to Cathedral Cove (free!) and we recommend an optional cruise along the beautiful coast with views of Cathedral Cove and spectacular cliffs (extra expense).
+Enjoy a ninety minute round trip walk to Cathedral Cove (free - reasonable level of fitness required!) and we recommend an optional cruise along the beautiful coast with views of Cathedral Cove and spectacular cliffs (extra expense).
 Visit Hotwater beach at low tide to 'dig your own' hot pool to soak in the thermal water, and swim in the sea in summer.
 Also visit a boutique winery, herb garden, and craft centre.

 Day 2.
 Wednesday.
 MERCURY BAY - WAIHI - PAEROA - AUCKLAND (B)

 Visit the beautiful seaside town of Whangamata on the way to the Gold Discovery centre at Waihi for a guided tour of the modern working Gold Mine.
 Continue through the Karangahake Gorge with time for a short walk on the rail trail.
 Continue through Paeroa and see the massive Lemon and Paeroa monument.
 Also visit the site on the Waihou River which marks the further most inland point that Captain Cook came and return to Auckland late afternoon.
 Drop off at the airport by 6pm, or inner city.